 Decriminalisation works by repealing any legal penalties or punishments imposed on those convicted of crimes, in this case, drug possession for personal use, whereas legalisation will totally strip an offence off of its criminal traits.
-While the former is still considered as breaking the law accept without the penal punishments like prison, whipping, or death, the latter will receive zero punishments.
+While the former is still considered as breaking the law except without the penal punishments like prison, whipping, or death; the latter will receive zero punishment.

 In addition to no prison, whipping, or death, decriminalisation will also focus on helping the addicts to get a cure for their addiction.

 The need for decriminalisation of drugs for personal use could always easily become the topic of worldwide debate.
-But looking at the alarming number of drug addicts all over Malaysia, maybe the paradigm shift from prison to rehab will have to happen much sooner.
+But looking at the alarming number of drug addicts in Malaysia, maybe the paradigm shift from prison to rehab will have to happen much sooner.

 Addicts are afraid to seek professional help

 The laws recognise drug addiction as a crime, and therefore a crime shouldn’t go unpunished.
 Regardless of the addicts’ background, all of them are subjected to legal actions if caught.
 This in turn creates fear among the addicts, that if they so much as step inside a health facility looking for a cure for drug addiction, they might land some prison time, or worse, a death penalty.

 In the move to treat drug addiction as a public health issue instead of a criminal offence, decriminalization of drugs may help make the world a more welcoming place for the addicts.
 Trained doctors and nurses will be able to provide the help they seek and positively encourage them to live a better life without the influence of drugs.